folm/bcoin/docs/CLI.md

 ### RPC Commands

-Bcoin implements nearly all folmd calls along with some custom calls.
+Folmcoin implements nearly all folmd calls along with some custom calls.

 - `stop`
 - `help`